aaronparker/vcredist/docs/update-vcmdtbundle.md

----
-title: "Update the Redistributables bundle in MDT"
+# Update the Redistributables bundle in MDT
-keywords: vcredist
-tags: [mdt]
-sidebar: home_sidebar
-permalink: update-vcmdtbundle.html
-summary:
----

 Where the Visual C++ Redistributables bundle in an MDT deployment requires updating for the Visual C++ Redistributable applications that are currently in the share, `Update-VcMdtBundle` will scan the deployment share and replace any dependencies on the existing bundle with the current Visual C++ Redistributable applications.

 The Version property of the bundle is updated with the current date making it easy to see when the bundle was last updated.